moh92ahm/primedent/README.md

 Open your Vercel project settings and add each variable from `.env.example` as an environment variable.
 Most importantly set `DATABASE_URI` to the connection string for your hosted PostgreSQL database (for example from Supabase or Vercel Postgres).
-After redeploying, run `pnpm payload migrate` on the server to create the required tables.
+After redeploying, run `npm payload migrate` on the server to create the required tables.

 #### Static deployments